 The Company's cash held in financial institutions earns interest at variable interest rates.
 Due to the short-term nature of these financial instruments, fluctuations in market rates do not have a material impact on the expected cash flows.

 Credit risk

-The Company has its cash deposited with a large, federally insured, commercial financial institutions.
+The Company has its cash deposited with large, federally insured, commercial financial institutions, and therefore exposed to minimal credit risk.

 Liquidity risk